-Feel Myanmar restaurant has a bustling yet relaxed vibe; Tables and chairs sprawling onto the pavement next to stalls selling balloons and cages full of small birds waiting to be released.
+Feel Myanmar restaurant has a bustling yet relaxed vibe.
+Tables and chairs sprawl onto the pavement next to stalls selling balloons, and cages full of small birds waiting to be released.

 We sit outside on low stools next to tables decorated with patch-work coloured tiles.
 The menu is comprehensive offering breakfast, lunch and dinner.
 As it is nearing mid-morning we order Burmese dishes that are perfect for brunch.

 When the food arrives and start to crowd the table, I take a quick photo and note the dishes we ate before the food is devoured.

 On departing, we all agree on a return visit, particularly to try the tempting ‘monte’ or sweet treats that are laid out in trays.

 Mohingar – thin rice noodles in a thick fish broth, with whole shallots and chunks of banana stem that gives this soup a distinct flavour.
 It is served with boiled egg, chopped coriander, chill powder, lemon wedges and crispy fritters.

 Shan tohu thoke – this yellow coloured tofu is made from gram flour and turmeric.
 It is served with fried shallots, chickpea powder, chopped coriander or lime leaf mixed with a tangy tamarind salad dressing.